Sangha Assembly constituency

 Sangha Assembly constituency is one of the 32 assembly constituencies of Sikkim, a state in the Northeast region of India.
 It is a part of the Sikkim Lok Sabha constituency.
-As of 2024, Sonam Lama is the holder of this seat.
-His current term is expected to end by 2029.
+Sonam Lama of the Sikkim Krantikari Morcha party is the representative of this constituency since 2014.

 This seat is reserved for the Buddhist monastic community (Sangha) of Sikkim.
 Buddhist monks and nuns, registered with the 111 recognized monasteries in the state, are the only ones who can contest and cast their votes for this Assembly seat.

 Members of the Sikkim State Council

 The Sangha constituency was created in 1958 for the Sikkim State Council, after requests from the monastery associations to the Chogyal.